 How is FOB Beneficial?

 Most buyers choose FOB because it’s arguably the most affordable or cost-effective option.
 Under the FOB terms, buyers do not usually pay the higher fees that CIF protection plans incur.
-With FOB, the buyer has more flexibility and control of the terms, the cost, freight shipping planning, and more.
+With Free On Board, the buyer has more flexibility and control of the terms, the cost, freight planning, and more.
 This is mainly due to the fact that they select their freight forwarder.

 What are the Concerns with FOB?

-If you’re a new buyer – especially with international shipping, FOB might not be the option best suited for you.
+If you’re a new buyer – especially with international shipping, Free On Board might not be the best option for you.
 FOB places a lot of responsibility on the buyer, as they need to comprehend the complexity involved with international shipments.
-There are plenty of opportunities for penalties, delays, and other problems to occur if you don’t have a good handle on the complete overseas shipping landscape.
+There are plenty of opportunities for penalties, delays, and other problems to occur if you don’t have a good handle on the overseas shipping landscape.